-t’s been raining a lot here in Honolulu since we spoke last week.
-There is something unspeakably beautiful about listening to the rain.
-Not just hearing the rain, in the background of our important lives, but actually listening to it.
+There is something unspeakably beautiful about mindful listening to the rain.
+Not just hearing the rain, in the background of our important lives, but really listening …

 I don’t have the leisure to abide in the forest at night cherishing this “wonderful, unintelligible, perfectly innocent speech” — but I don’t have to.
 It speaks to me just the same in my busy life.

-Listening in this way, with our precious mindfulness, is intimacy, is tenderness, is transformative – because it allows us to leave our self, and taste something very special.
-A connection with our self beyond our “self” which defies rational explanation, but which is deeply satisfying and rejuvenative.
+Listening with mindfulness is intimacy, tenderness, and transformation.
+It allows us to leave our self and taste something very special: a connection with our self beyond our “self” that defies rational explanation but is deeply satisfying and rejuvenating.

 Let’s allow Rumi to explain: